jackkimmins/Genetic-Algorithm-for-nQueens/README.md

  - **Adaptive Mutation**: A method of introducing small changes to candidate solutions by randomly altering their genetic information, with the rate of mutation being more likely to occur in less fit solutions.
- - **Multithreading**: A programming technique that allows a program to be executed concurrently on multiple CPU cores, in order to speed up the processing time.

 ### Example
 ![Example Image of Console Program](https://github.com/jackkimmins/NQueens/raw/master/Example.png)